What To Wear On The Tongariro Alpine Crossing

 Layers, Layers, Layers!

 When you’re heading into the North Island’s most changeable alpine environment, you need to plan what to wear.
 Wearing adaptable layers of clothing is the best idea.
 Good quality fabrics and construction are always money well spent.
 You don’t have to head out and purchase a brand new top of the line hiking outfit, but a little attention to detail about what you choose will stand you in good stead.
-To really get to grips with layering, here’s a handy guide.
+To really get to grips with layering, here’s a handy guide to outdoor wear.

 Wear good socks, not cheap socks.
 Socks need to wick away any moisture effectively to stop blisters forming.
 Don’t skimp on this and as soon as you feel a ‘hot spot’ develop on your feet, stop and apply a blister remedy immediately.

 Start the day with hiking shorts or long pants with legs that zip off.
-Merino or polypropylene ‘long-johns’ are a good idea to have in your backpack though it can be a challenge to find a secluded place to change into them when you’re on the track.
+Merino or polypropylene ‘long-johns’ are a good idea to have in your backpack though it can be a challenge to find a secluded place to change into them when you’re on the track, so most folks wear long-johns or merino leggings under shorts.

 Gaiters are not absolutely necessary but if you want to sail past the queue of people sitting down at the bottom of the scree-run to clear their boots of debris then perhaps invest in some gaiters.
 This track is wide and exposed with very little low to medium height bushy vegetation to warrant wearing gaiters and the sections of the track that cross alpine meadows have wide timber boardwalks to walk on so there’s no dewy vegetation brushing up against your calves.